rsolano/CarND-Traffic-Sign-Classifier-P2/writeup.md

 <img src="images/11.jpg" width="64" /> <img src="images/12.jpg" width="64" /><img src="images/14.jpg" width="64" /> <img src="images/17.jpg" width="64" /> <img src="images/18.jpg" width="64" />

 The images are generally of good quality and offer a clear view of the traffic sign.
-The fifth image, however is cut off from the top and contains additional lettering, making it potentially difficult to classify accurately.
+In the fifth image, however, the sign is cut off from the top and contains additional lettering, making it potentially difficult to classify accurately.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).